angristan/awesome-stars/README.md

 - [neoclide/coc-tsserver](https://github.com/neoclide/coc-tsserver) - Tsserver extension for coc.nvim that provide rich features like VSCode for javascript & typescript
 - [neoclide/coc.nvim](https://github.com/neoclide/coc.nvim) - Nodejs extension host for vim & neovim, load extensions like VSCode and host language servers.
 - [microsoft/BosqueLanguage](https://github.com/microsoft/BosqueLanguage) - The Bosque programming language is an experiment in regularized design for a machine assisted rapid and reliable software development lifecycle.
-- [codex-team/editor.js](https://github.com/codex-team/editor.js) - A block-styled editor with clean JSON output
+- [codex-team/editor.js](https://github.com/codex-team/editor.js) - A block-style editor with clean JSON output
 - [rubyide/vscode-ruby](https://github.com/rubyide/vscode-ruby) - Provides Ruby language and debugging support for Visual Studio Code
 - [garden-io/garden](https://github.com/garden-io/garden) - Automation for Kubernetes development and testing.
 Spin up production-like environments for development, testing, and CI on demand.
 Use the same configuration and workflows at every step of the proces
 - [tensorflow/tfjs-vis](https://github.com/tensorflow/tfjs-vis) - A set of utilities for in browser visualization with TensorFlow.js